Last updated on January 6th, 2023 at 08:55 pm

 So, in 2012, he obtained a bronze medal in the International Olympiad in Informatics.
-By late 2013, Vitalik Buterin proposed ethereum, a decentralized open-source blockchain featuring smart contract functionality.
+By late 2013, Vitalik Buterin who is today a powerful influence in the crypto space proposed Ethereum, a decentralized open-source blockchain featuring smart contract functionality.

 Ether (ETH) is the cryptocurrency generated by Ethereum miners as a reward for computations performed to secure and add blocks to the blockchain.

 He brought his dream to reality as he travelled and shared his enthusiasm for code with fellow developers Gavin Wood, Mihai Alisie, Anthony Di Iorio and Charles Hoskinson and Joseph Lubin.

 Upon his return to Toronto, Canada, he hit the world with a white paper proposing Ethereum.

 Later, he gained admission at the University of Waterloo but dropped out in 2014 to bring his dream to fruition at a time when an opportunity came locking when he received the Thiel Fellowship in the amount of $100,000 and went to work on Ethereum full-time.

 Development was funded by an online crowdsale that took place between July and August 2014.
 The system then went live on 30 July 2015, with 72 million coins minted.